pyk/pyk.sh/projects/index.md

 ---
 layout: projects.njk
-title: Projects
+title: All projects
-description: pyk is a co-founder of Risedle
+description: A list of projects that I have created or contributed
 ---